 In my last column, I wrote about creating link bait with compelling content.
 This time, I'll talk more about promoting your content and creating the buzz.
-As in the bricks and mortar world, just because you build something amazing, it doesn't mean people will come.
+As in the brick-and-mortar world, just because you build something amazing, it doesn't mean people will come.

 Below are seven ways to promote content while stimulating conversation.
 Some are focused on your most important brand advocates – your current customers.
 Other methods are about getting the attention of influential and trusted individuals who can help spread the word.